JaydevSR/JaydevSR/README.md

 2. 📖 Studying EECS.
 3. ❤️ Like Physics (Almost Everything), Mathematics (Algebra > Analysis), Computer Science (Algorithms and Complexity).
 4. 💻 My weapons of choice (In order of preference): Julia, Python, Mathematica (Inline functions for everything!), Pen (or Pencil) and Paper, JS, C.
-5. 🎥 My modes of procrastinating (In order of preference): Youtube , Music, ~~Anime~~ (searching for something good), Web Dev, Reddit, Duolingo, Doodling, Doing Nothing.
+5. 🎥 My modes of procrastinating (In order of preference): Youtube , Music, Web Dev, Duolingo, Doodling, Doing Nothing.

 _P.S.
 That's Einstein not me._